sunjianxin/sunjianxin.github.io/_pages/about.md

   - /about.html
 ---

 Jianxin Sun is a Research Assistant Professor in the School of Computing, University of Nebraska-Lincoln.
-He received my Ph.D. degree in computer science from the University of Nebraska-Lincoln in 2024, advised by Professor [Hongfeng Yu](https://cse.unl.edu/~yu/).
-He obtained my M.S. degree in Electrical and Computer Engineering (ECE) from Purdue University, advised by Professor [Avinash Kak](https://engineering.purdue.edu/kak/).
+He received his Ph.D. degree in computer science from the University of Nebraska-Lincoln in 2024, advised by Professor [Hongfeng Yu](https://cse.unl.edu/~yu/).
+He obtained his M.S. degree in Electrical and Computer Engineering (ECE) from Purdue University, advised by Professor [Avinash Kak](https://engineering.purdue.edu/kak/).
 <!--I received my B.S degree from Harbin Institute of Technology.-->

-My research concentrates on **AI-driven scientific data modeling, analysis, and visualization** through high-performance computing.
-Currently, my research work mainly focuses on sparse encoding, neural rendering, and interactive visualization.
+His research concentrates on **AI-driven scientific data modeling, analysis, and visualization** through high-performance computing.
+Currently, his research work mainly focuses on sparse encoding, neural rendering, and interactive visualization.

 News
 ======